GeorgeDoit/PtixiakiLatest/README.md

 ### This is my thesis project.
 An IONIC hybrid boxing app.
-It also contains my thesis paper writen in LaTex, and the presentation.
+It also contains my Thesis paper writen in LaTex, and the presentation.

 # The home page consists of a slider that allows the user to choose the level of difficulty of the exercises
 ![test3](https://user-images.githubusercontent.com/22816905/91708384-e8fa8300-eb89-11ea-9d99-445adac0c6f5.JPG)